ShieldOrder/proposal-disclosure-schema/Template.md

 # Disclosure Template v0.1

-Copy this template into your proposal document.
+Copy this template into your own proposal document.
 Fill it out there.
 Do not fill it out on the webpage.